- What will my son get out of Greek life that they would not get out of any other college organization?

-The time commitment varies from chapter to chapter but the first semester is the most time intensive as the new member goes through the chapter’s Foundation of Membership Education Program.
+The time commitment varies from chapter to chapter but the first semester is the most time intensive as the new member goes through the chapter’s Bayard Membership Experience program.
 The time spent in this program will give your student the opportunity to develop their leadership and time management skills, learn about the history of the Fraternity, develop friendships with their new member class, as well as the rest of the chapter, and allow them to become involved with other organizations.
 After the initiation into the chapter, expectations will vary.
 Each chapter has weekly chapter meetings and other mandatory events (philanthropic, service, initiation) throughout the year, but they are planned well in advance.
 The more your son puts into the chapter the more he will get out of being a member!

 - What does it cost to be a member?

 The Greek experience is an investment in your student’s future.
 The leadership skills, academic assistance, and friendships will benefit your child beyond their college days.
 The perception that fraternities are only an option for “rich” students is widespread and false.
 Greek organizations are quite affordable and fees go to services that will positively impact your son.
 Many students work to supplement funding for their dues.
 Member’s dues directly support the betterment of the chapter and the national organization.
 To assist members, chapters may offer various scholarships and grants.
 We encourage your son to ask questions related to finances during the recruitment process.
 We also encourage you to be hands-on with this decision if you have any questions about the obligations regarding finances.